-All grant and funding activity must be listed.
-Use the following criteria in the drop-down list in eFilePlus: Date: Project Period From/To (These are the initial dates of funded grant activity not the date of award notification).
+The following status selections in eFilePlus apply to grants and funding activity that occurred since the last merit or promotion advance.
+Project Period From/To (these are the initial dates of funded grant activity not the date of award notification).
 Awarded (any grant for which the candidate received notification of the award during the review period and either the grant has not yet expired or the grant did expire), Current (select this if grant is still active but was awarded in a previous review period), Expired (select this if any grant that was awarded previous to the current review period expired during the current review period), Pending (proposal is under review, or proposal has been recommended for funding but an official notification of the award has not been made), and Not Awarded (any proposal that was reviewed and where a decision was made not to fund).
 Listing of Not Awarded grants is optional, but encouraged.
-Declined should be used if a proposal that was accepted by the agency is declined by the candidate for any reason, such as either it would be in conflict with another awarded grant, or the candidate would have a workload issue by accepting it
+Declined should be used if a proposal that was accepted by the agency is declined by the candidate for any reason, such as either it would be in conflict with another awarded grant, or the candidate would have a workload issue by accepting it.